MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/jsonstore/index.md

 ### Automatic sync with CloudantDB
-Starting from MFP CD Release < version >, the MFP JSONStore SDK can be used to automate the synchronization of data between a JSONStore collection on a device with any CouchDB database including Cloudant.
-This feature is available in ios,android, cordova-android and cordova-ios.
+Starting from Mobile Foundation [CD Update 2](https://mobilefirstplatform.ibmcloud.com/blog/2018/07/24/8-0-cd-update-release), the MFP JSONStore SDK can be used to automate the synchronization of data between a JSONStore collection on a device with any CouchDB database including Cloudant.
+This feature is available in iOS, android, cordova-android and cordova-ios.

-####Setting up the synchronization between JSONStore and Cloudant
+#### Setting up the synchronization between JSONStore and Cloudant
 To setup automatic synchronization between JSONStore and Cloudant complete the following steps:

 1. Define the Sync Policy on your mobile app.
 2. Deploy the Sync Adapter on IBM Mobile Foundation.

-####Defining the Sync Policy
+#### Defining the Sync Policy
 The method of synchronization between a JSONStore collection and a Cloudant database is defined by the Sync Policy.
 You can specify the Sync Policy in your app for each collection.

 A JSONStore collection can be initialized with a Sync Policy.
 Sync Policy can be one of the following three policies: